 “Alcoholism” is a term often used to describe someone with a severe form of alcohol dependence.
 Many times people use it to refer to someone who simply drinks too much.
 Alcoholism is more severe than simply having a bad weekend, though.

 Individuals with alcoholism have many of the symptoms listed in the DSM-V criteria.
 Whether you drink every day or are a weekend binger, if you drink more than expected or continue to drink despite the consequences, you may be an alcoholic.

 The term “Alcoholic” is often used in regards to the Alcoholics Anonymous program.
 The Big Book of Alcoholics Anonymous states, “If, when you honestly want to, you find you cannot quit entirely, or if when drinking, you have little control over the amount you take, you are probably alcoholic.”
 However, neither Alcoholics Anonymous nor its members will tell you whether or not you are an alcoholic.
 Instead, they insist you are the only one who can make that decision.

 What Is the Difference Between Alcoholism and Alcohol Use Disorder?

-Although it is best to consult with a medical professional for expert advice, you can do a quick diagnosis of yourself.
+Although it is best to consult with a medical professional for expert advice, you can do a quick self-check.
 Ask yourself whether you have any of the symptoms listed above and see how many apply to your life.

-If you are severely struggling with your alcohol consumption, it is best to seek help.
+If you are struggling with excessive alcohol consumption, it is best to seek help.
 You can attend a 12-step program like Alcoholics Anonymous or, if your symptoms are more severe, you can find an alcoholism treatment program.